yusef-r/daowyn/README.md

 3. Extract the PRNG seed used in the draw.
 The contract requests a bytes32 seed from the Hedera PRNG precompile during triggerDraw; that returned seed is visible in the transaction trace or captured by the relay.
 See the seed request and selection logic in the contract: [`chain/contracts/Lottery.sol`](chain/contracts/Lottery.sol:224).

-4. Recompute the winner:

-- Convert the seed to an unsigned integer, compute r = uint256(seed) % totalStake, then iterate the recorded participant list summing each participant's stake.
+4. Recompute the winner.
+Convert the seed to an unsigned integer, compute r = uint256(seed) % totalStake, then iterate the recorded participant list summing each participant's stake.
 The winner is the first participant where the running cumulative stake exceeds r.
 This weighted-selection algorithm (by stake) is implemented in the contract's triggerDraw logic: [`chain/contracts/Lottery.sol`](chain/contracts/Lottery.sol:226).

 5. Confirm that the recomputed participant address matches the WinnerPicked event recorded in the transaction logs.

-Notes: the provided relay is built to make verification simple for non-technical reviewers — it preserves round snapshots and maps tx IDs to the recorded seed and participant list so anyone can re-run the index calculation and confirm the result.
+Notes: the provided relay is built to make verification simple for non-technical reviewers.
+It preserves round snapshots and maps tx IDs to the recorded seed and participant list so anyone can re-run the index calculation and confirm the result.

 ## My role and contributions